-Clearing Members may post government securities issued by the following nations in order to meet their initial margin obligations: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Italy, Japan, Luxembourg, Netherlands, Norway, Spain, Sweden, United Kingdom and United States.
+Clearing Members may post government securities issued by the following nations in order to meet their initial margin obligations: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Italy, Japan, Luxembourg, Netherlands, Norway, Singapore, Spain, Sweden, United Kingdom and United States.

 Clearing Members may also post certain types of mortgage-backed securities guaranteed by the US government, US and European government agency debt and certain securities issued under government guaranteed credit schemes.

 The protection of our Clearing Members and their clients informs absolutely all our thinking as to risk and collateral management at EquityClear.

 EquityClear offers three different types of client account which are each compliant with the European Market Infrastructure Regulation (EMIR).